 Vacant Homes in Portland - Squatters Paradise

-Portland is known for its lush green landscape, close proximity to the coast and mountains, excellent public transportation, public art, established neighborhoods and so much more.
+Portland is known for its lush green landscape, close proximity to the coast and mountains, excellent transportation, art, established neighborhoods and so much more.
 Portland is now all over the news for some reasons that are not so marketable.
 We have a large number of vacant homes that are either being foreclosed on or waiting for the formal foreclosure process to begin.
 These vacant homes are attracting squatters, some are respectful of the homes and just need a place to stay while they get back on their feet, but others are ruining these properties and the neighbors are starting to worry.

 Imagine working hard to save enough money for a down payment and finally finding the perfect home.
 After 30 days in escrow, multiple inspections and much of your hard earned money invested into your new property you finally get to move in.
 The neighbors come and introduce themselves and the area is lovely with a warm feeling.
 Until you meet the new neighbor: the person that is squatting in the vacant home right next to your property.
 This is happening in many neighborhoods in Portland’s inner SE and NE areas and is becoming quite the problem.
 Squatters are moving into these vacant homes and are able to live here for free for long periods of time.
 The police can come out to the property, but cannot remove the squatters without the owners or banks permission.
 This seems like it would not be possible with property rights and such, but there are many homes in limbo.
 Property owners who can no longer afford their mortgages are walking away from homes and the banks are foreclosing on them in record numbers.
 The problem with this is that once the foreclosure process starts the property is not owned by the bank for some time, it can take years from start to finish.
 Allowing squatters to set up house to live, use drugs and do whatever else it is they do in these homes.